 Children can explore using a variety of different brushes to see what happens.
 Children begin to learn the primary colours and experiment with mixing paints to understand tone and secondary colours.
 KS1 Art and Design National Curriculum To become proficient in painting techniques.
-To use painting to develop and share their ideas, experiences and imagination. ing Children can: Painting a name the primary and secondary colours; Pê experiment with different brushes (including brushstrokes) and other painting tools; c mix primary colours to make secondary colours; d add white and black to alter tints and shades; use key vocabulary to demonstrate knowledge and understanding in this strand: primary colours, secondary colours, neutral colours, tints, shades, warm colours, cool colours, watercolour wash, sweep, dab, bold brushstroke, acrylic paint.
+To use painting to develop and share their ideas, experiences and imagination.
+Painting Children can: name the primary and secondary colours; experiment with different brushes (including brushstrokes) and other painting tools: mix primary colours to make secondary colours; add white and black to alter tints and shades: use key vocabulary to demonstrate knowledge and understanding in this strand: primary colours, secondary colours, neutral colours, tints, shades, warm colours, cool colours, watercolour wash, sweep, dab, bold brushstroke. acrylic paint.

 Children have the opportunity to use a variety of materials for sculpting and experiment with joining and constructing.
-They begin to use the correct vocabulary associated with sculpting and construction to demonstrate their understanding of the for ev skill.
+They begin to use the correct vocabulary associated with sculpting and construction to demonstrate their understanding of the skill.